-NATIONAL COFFEE DAY
+NATIONAL COFFEE DAY | SEPTEMBER 29

-Whether getting one to go or lingering over a second cup, on September 29 be sure to observe National Coffee Day!
+Whether getting one to go or lingering over a second cup, on September 29th be sure to observe National Coffee Day!

 Ah, the perfect cup of java.
 According to an expert cupper (a professional coffee taster), there are four components of a perfect cup: aroma, body, acidity, and flavor.

 When determining the body of a coffee, the bean, the roast, and the brew are all factors.
 The bean affects the texture of the coffee, whether its silky, creamy, thick or thin on the tongue and throat.
-However, the darker the roast and how it is brewed will alter the feel of a coffee’s body, too.
+However, the darker the roast and how we brew it will alter the feel of a coffee’s body, too.
 Grandpa’s motor oil blend versus the coffee shop around the corner’s silky smooth, well-practiced grind have entirely different bodies.

 When it comes down to it, coffee lovers cherish the flavor as well as the caffeinated boost this roasted bean gives morning or night, black or with cream and sugar.
 Hot or cold it provides enjoyment even when decaffeinated!

 Many legendary accounts tell how coffee first came to be.
 However, the earliest credible evidence of either coffee drinking or the knowledge of the coffee tree appears in the middle of the 15th century in the Sufi monasteries around Mokha in Yemen.
 Here, monks first roasted coffee seeds and brewed coffee, much like we prepare them today.
 Yemeni traders brought coffee back to their homeland from Ethiopia and began to cultivate the seed.